Stable minimal hypersurfaces in $\mathbf{R}^5$: Introduction

-where $M_{\rho_0}^*$ is the connected component of $F^{-1}(B_{\R^5}(0,\rho_0))$ containing $x_0$ and $\rho_0 = e^{-21\pi}$. \end{theorem}
+where $M_{\rho_0}^*$ is the connected component of $F^{-1}(B_{\R^5}(0,\rho_0))$ containing $x_0$ and $\rho_0 = e^{-11\pi}$. \end{theorem}

-Similarly, we can give a geometric characterization of finite Morse index hypersurfaces in $\R^5$, generalizing the well-known results of Gulliver, Fischer-Colbrie, and Osserman in $\R^3$ \cite{Gulliver,FC,Osserman} (cf.\ \cite{CL:R4} for the corresponding result in $\R^4$).
-Recall a two-sided minimal immersion $M^4\to\R^5$ has \emph{finite Morse index} if
+Similarly, we can give a geometric characterization of minimal hypersurfaces in $\R^5$ with finite Morse index, generalizing the well-known results of Gulliver, Fischer-Colbrie, and Osserman in $\R^3$ \cite{Gulliver,FC,Osserman}.
+See \cite{CL:R4} for the corresponding result in $\R^4$.
+Recall that a two-sided minimal immersion $M^4\to\R^5$ has \emph{finite Morse index} if